Little Fires Everywhere (novel): Inspiration

 Ng is from Shaker Heights, Ohio, where the book is set.
 She said that after being away from Shaker Heights for ten years, she "appreciated more all the ways Shaker Heights is unusual, and [she] wanted to try and write a story that would explore some of those facets of the community."

-She chose to include the transracial adoption in the novel because it's an issue that touches on class, race, and motherhood simultaneously.
-In an interview for BLARB, Ng said, "Many adoptions today are transracial, which raises really complicated questions about how we handle and talk about race—and racial bias—in America."
+She chose to include interracial adoption in the novel because it's an issue that touches on class, race, and motherhood simultaneously.
+In an interview for the Los Angeles Review of Books, Ng said, "Many adoptions today are transracial, which raises really complicated questions about how we handle and talk about race—and racial bias—in America."

 Reception

-According to the review aggregator website Book Marks, the novel received rave reviews from critics.
 Writing for The Guardian, Lionel Shriver found the book "extremely well done and yet [she] didn't warm to it".
-In a review for the San Francisco Chronicle, Alexis Burling described the novel as "… a finely wrought meditation on the nature of motherhood, the dangers of privilege and a cautionary tale about how even the tiniest of secrets can rip families apart…" In a starred review, Kirkus Reviews noted, "with her second novel, Ng further proves she’s a sensitive, insightful writer with a striking ability to illuminate life in America."
+In a review for the San Francisco Chronicle, Alexis Burling described the novel as "… a finely wrought meditation on the nature of motherhood, the dangers of privilege and a cautionary tale about how even the tiniest of secrets can rip families apart…" In a starred review, Kirkus Reviews noted, "with her second novel, Ng further proves she's a sensitive, insightful writer with a striking ability to illuminate life in America."

 The book was the winner of the Goodreads Choice Awards for Fiction in 2017.

-Television adaptation
+Miniseries

-A television miniseries adaptation of the novel was executive produced by Reese Witherspoon and Kerry Washington for Hulu with an 8-episode order.
-Witherspoon and Washington are also starring in it.
+A miniseries adaptation of the novel was executive produced by Reese Witherspoon and Kerry Washington for Hulu with an 8-episode order.
+Witherspoon and Washington starred in it.
 Liz Tigelaar served as the showrunner and executive producer.
 Ng served as a producer.